Logiqx/wst-results/docs/team/motions.md

-## Weymouth Speed Week
+## World Speed Tour

 ### Motion Minis

-2023 will see Weymouth Speed Week using the Motion Mini with an event specific firmware for all competitors.
+2023 will see the World Speed Tour using the Motion Mini with an event specific firmware for all competitors.
 It provides extremely accurate logging, and also supports automated downloads over WiFi at the end of the day.

 ![img](img/mini.jpg)